kjoshi1988/node-pool-cluster/README.md

 In the above example, we have added two servers(host1 & host2) to the cluster.
 Each of these servers will have a separate connection pool created with settings from the poolFactory object used to create server pool.

-### Step 3 - Use cluster pool in your code to acquire/release resources
+### Use cluster pool in your code to acquire/release resources

 ```javascript
 // Acquire connection - callback function is called once a resource becomes